Is Frustration Getting You Down?

 17. Keep track on paper in the form of a journal.

 - This will help you to be able to track your progress and note where you fall to be able to learn from it.
 Keep track of the progress you are making.
-Even if the improvement is slight and slow, at least you are making progress.
+Even if the improvement is slight and slow, you are making progress.
 God will never leave you or forsake you.

 18. Brainstorm ideas that can get you beyond your frustration.

 - When you brainstorm, remember that any thoughts are possible solutions, but you can pick out the best ideas when you are done with the list.

 19. Put your frustration on the back burner.

 20. Turn this scenario around.

 - If someone came to you with the frustration you are going through right now, what would you counsel them to do or not do?

 21. Stop blaming yourself or others for your frustration.

 - Sometimes, life happens, and we need to come to God in prayer and let God deal with things for us.
-If you keep blaming yourself or others, you will only be more frustrated.
+You will only be more frustrated if you keep blaming yourself or others.

 22. Put your frustration into perspective.

-- Will this frustration still be such a big problem in five or ten years?
+- Will this frustration still be a big problem in five or ten years?
 Most likely, the answer will be no.

 23. Allow yourself to be distracted.

-- You can do this by going to a movie or out to eat with a good friend or doing something fun that will take your mind off of your frustration for a while.
+- You can do this by going to a movie, eating with a good friend, or doing something fun that will take your mind off your frustration for a while.

 24. Think about how God has solved past failures in your life.

 - Look back and thank God, and now look forward and thank God that He will help you as He has done in the past.

 25. Volunteer to help someone who needs some help.

-- When we do this, we get out of our frustration for a while and help someone else deal with their frustration.
+- When we do this, we get out of our frustration and help someone else deal with it.

 26. Get off your seat and get out and get some exercise.